A-Archives-and-Forks/bevy-cheatbook/src/introduction.md

 ## Is this book up to date?

-Bevy has a very rapid pace of development, with new major releases around 3 times a year.
-Every version brings a lot of changes, so keeping this book updated can be a major challenge.

-To ease the maintenance burden, the policy of the project is that the book may contain content for different versions of Bevy.
-However, mixing Bevy versions on the same page is not allowed.
+This book is no longer maintained.
+Much of the information in it is outdated and possibly not relevant to the current version of Bevy.
+Consult Bevy's [official website](https://bevy.org) for documentation and migration guides.

 At the top of every page, you will see the version it was last updated for.
-All content on that page must be relevant for the stated Bevy version.
+All content on that page is relevant for the stated Bevy version.

+Bevy is still a new and experimental game engine!
+It has only been public since August 2020!

+While improvements have been happening at an incredible pace, and development is active, Bevy simply hasn't yet had the time to mature.

+*There are no stability guarantees and breaking changes happen often!*

+Usually, it not hard to adapt to changes with new releases, but you have been warned!

+## Support Bevy

+If you like the Bevy Game Engine, you should consider donating to the project.

+You can do that via the [Bevy Foundation][bevy::foundation].

 ## Support Me

+I no longer maintain this book or actively work on anything Bevy-related.
+However, if you like the book and would like to send me a tip for having done this in the past, my sponsor links are still open.

 <a href="https://github.com/sponsors/inodentry"><button class="ghsponsors-button">GitHub Sponsors</button></a>
-<a href="https://patreon.com/iyesgames"><button class="patreon-button">Patreon</button></a>
 <a href="bitcoin:bc1qaf32uqsg6mngw9g4aqc3l2jvuv46qx0zw2438p"><button class="bitcoin-button">Bitcoin</button></a>

-If you like this book, please consider sponsoring me.
-Thank you! ❤️

-I'd like to keep improving and maintaining this book, to provide a high-quality independent learning resource for the Bevy community.

-## Support Bevy

-If you like the Bevy Game Engine, you should consider donating to the project.

-You can do that via the [Bevy Foundation][bevy::foundation].

 ## License